-The File Transfer Protocol is used to install plugins in some rare cases.
+The File Transfer Protocol is used to install and activate WordPress plugins in some rare cases.

 Conditions like, when your WordPress hosting provider may have file manager restrictions that could limit you the ability to access the admin area to install a plugin.

 In this sort of situation, your best solution is to install the plugin manually using the FTP.
 This method is not user friendly for beginners.